ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

    - If you selected VPC as the access mode, provide a name for the mount target and select a VPC from the list.
 This mount target can be used to mount the file share on any virtual server instance of the selected VPC in the same zone as the file share.
 Cross-zone mounting is not supported.

+   The vpc access mode is deprecated and reaches end of support on 06 May 2027.
+Follow the [migration guide](/docs/vpc?topic=vpc-fs-migrate-access-mode&interface=ui#fs-migrate-update-mode) to update the source share's access control mode to `security-group`.
+   {: deprecated}

 1. Sync frequency - Specify how often you want to synchronize changes from the primary file share to the replica share.
 The Summary shows the selections that you made.
 For **Frequency**, the options are hourly, daily, weekly, monthly, or by `cron-spec` expression:
    * For hourly replication, enter a value in the range 0 - 60 to specify exactly how many minutes past the hour, every hour, every day the replication is to start.
    * For daily replication, specify the starting time in hours and minutes in Coordinated Universal Time.
 Enter a value between 00:00 and 23:59.
 For your convenience, the Coordinated Universal Time value is converted into your local time.